 - Plan a formal professional development session so that you can share a few selected items with your music department colleagues.

 8. Put your request in writing – include a written description and a proposed budget (registration, travel, lodging and meals).

 9. Schedule a time to sit down with your administrator or supervisor to review and discuss the information in person.
-Plan what “key points” you will address and emphasize at this meeting, and leave behind your full written description for your supervisor to review after your meeting.
+Plan what “key points” you will address and emphasize at this meeting, and leave behind your full written description for your principal to review after the meeting.

 Adapted from the American Library Association | www.ala.org

-- Sessions focused on fine arts standards and assessments will prepare your music educators to work within these standards and understand how to successfully implement them into their classroom and rehearsals.
-These sessions will also prepare your music educators how to utilize these standards to focus curriculum and create or utilize meaningful assessments.
+- Sessions focused on fine arts standards and assessments will prepare you to work within these standards and understand how to successfully implement them into their classroom and rehearsals.

-- Teachers, like students, need to continually learn, adapt and grow.
-The best environment for this is a content-specific one, among others who are working in the shared field.
+- Teachers, like students, need to continually learn, adapt, and grow.
+The best environment for this is a content-specific one, collaborating with others who are working in the same field.
 The information presented and collaborative discussions with colleagues can push teachers to pursue new ideas and sharpen existing strategies.

-- Participating in and contributing to learning communities is an important part of not only the Danielson Framework, but also a cornerstone of the Learning Forward Professional Development Standards.
+- Participating in and contributing to learning communities is an important part of teacher evaluation frameworks.
 The school music program has a stronger reputation when music teachers are active in the statewide professional organization.
 This shows the community that your school district is committed to providing quality professional development opportunities and encouraging innovative teaching in the music program.